-A lot can happen in a decade.
-As Blue Compass celebrates its 10th anniversary, I decided to look back at a few things we’ve learned from our years of running a digital marketing company.
+In honor of Small Business Week, I decided to look back at a few things we’ve learned from our years of running a small digital marketing, web design and development business.

 I’m thankful to have experienced an incredible time of learning and growth in the last decade.
 There have been huge successes I never dreamed we could accomplish, but I’ve also made my fair share of mistakes along the way.
 While I’ve learned from the successes, the failures have taught me much more.